ucaokylong/multimodal_model_ROS2/README.md

 ## Project Overview

-This project integrates several components to perform tasks such as capturing images from a camera, processing audio input for speech recognition, and using the Florence-2 model for image processing tasks.
-The project is structured into multiple ROS2 nodes, each responsible for a specific task.
+This project integrates the following components:

+- **Segmentation Anything 2 Model**: Utilizes the SAM2 model for image segmentation.
+- **Florence2 Multimodal Model**: Processes images and text inputs for various tasks.
+- **Whisper Model**: Performs speech recognition to convert audio input into text.
+- **Finetune Florence2 with OD Task**: Customizes the Florence2 model for object detection tasks specific to certain objects.
+- **Build UI**: Provides a user interface for interacting with the system.
+- **ROS2 Workflow**: Implements a workflow using ROS2 nodes for seamless integration.
+- **Camera Publisher Node**: Captures and publishes frames from a camera.

 ## Installation